-F. For applicants covered under the Haitian Refugee Immigrant Fairness Act (HRIFA):
+Applicant covered under the Haitian Refugee Immigrant Fairness Act (HRIFA):

-If you are either the dependent spouse or child of a HRIFA principal or a HRIFA principal who has Form I-485 pending, you may file your Form I-131 using the following address:
+If you are either the dependent spouse or child of a HRIFA principal or a HRIFA principal who has Form I-485 pending, or

-For dependent spouse or dependent child covered under the Haitian Refugee Immigrant Fairness Act (HRIFA) outside the United States: If you are the spouse or child of a principal HRIFA applicant and are seeking advance parole to enter the United States to file for adjustment of status as a permanent resident, you may file your Form I-131 using the following address:
+If you are a dependent spouse or a dependent child of a principal HRIFA applicant and are seeking advance parole to enter the United States to file for adjustment of status as a permanent resident, then file your application at the USCIS Dallas Lockbox facility.
+See address below.